artiomchi/Dual-Battery-Widget/README.md

 appear in the widget list after installation.
 To refresh the widget list, you should either restart your device, or restart the launcher app (Settings -> Applications -> Manage applications -> All -> Launcher -> Force stop)

-Recent changes can be found in [CHANGELIST.md](https://github.com/artiomchi/Dual-Battery-Widget/edit/master/CHANGELIST.md "Dual Battery Widget changelist")
+Recent changes can be found in [CHANGELOG.md](https://github.com/artiomchi/Dual-Battery-Widget/blob/master/CHANGELOG.md "Dual Battery Widget changelog")